-The Dragonfly team presumably has a lot of confidence in their approach, which is good, but at the same time, we're talking about a mission that costs somewhere in the neighborhood of a billion dollars and will take decades to carry out: what's the appropriate amount of paranoia for something like that?
-Although, I guess you could also argue that few things that NASA has done seem crazier than lowering a Volkswagen-sized Mars rover from a rocket-powered sky crane, and they managed to make THAT work.
+The Dragonfly team presumably has a lot of confidence in their approach, which is good, but at the same time, we're talking about a mission that costs somewhere in the neighborhood of a billion dollars and will take decades to carry out.
+What's the appropriate amount of paranoia for something like that?
+Although, I guess you could also argue that few things that NASA has done seem crazier than lowering a Volkswagen-size Mars rover from a rocket-powered sky crane, and they managed to make THAT work.

 In the spring of 2019, NASA (if we're lucky) will select Dragonfly to continue on to subsequent mission phases.
 If everything goes well, Dragonfly will launch for Titan before the end of 2025, with an arrival sometime in the mid-2030s.